 I’ve wanted to build this small tea cabinet for a little while.
 I first saw it in Fine Woodworking.
-Not sure which issue, it hit a chord, being pretty simple but a skill builder for me.
+Not sure which issue, but it hit a chord, being pretty simple but a skill builder for me.

-It is build by Mike Pekovich and is referenced in his book The Why & How of Woodworking: A Simple Approach to Making Meaningful Work as one of the first cabinets that start a whole lot of things.
+It is build by Mike Pekovich and is referenced in his book The Why & How of Woodworking: A Simple Approach to Making Meaningful Work as one of the first cabinets that started a whole lot of things.
 For a visual, if you visit Mike’s web site, it is one of the first cabinet that is shown.

-Few little challenge for me :
+Some challenges for me :

 - Cutting the little tab on the sides to fit into the rabbet so the back panels can fit – Take your time for this one.